bramley/phplist-plugin-ckeditor/README.md

 to modify the paths to CKEditor and KCFinder as they will not change automatically.

 ## Configuration ##

-The width and height of the editor window can be specified on the Settings page.
+### config.php ###
 The UPLOADIMAGES\_DIR value in config.php must be set to the location of a directory where KCFinder can store uploaded images.
 The directory must be writable by the web server.
 Note that the value is relative to the web root and must not contain a leading '/'.

+If the UPLOADIMAGES\_DIR value in config.php is set to `false` then kcFinder will be disabled and image uploading will not be possible.

+### Settings page ###
+The width and height of the editor window can be specified on the Settings page.

 KCFinder will create two subdirectories within the specified directory to store the full-size and thumbnail images.
 The name of the sub-directory for full-size images can be configured on the Settings page.
 The default value of `image` is fine for a new installation and for upgrading from FCKEditor.

-If the UPLOADIMAGES\_DIR value in config.php is set to `false` then kcFinder will be disabled and image uploading will not be possible.
+In some web server configurations the plugin will not be able to correctly derive the file system path to the upload image directory from the value of UPLOADIMAGES\_DIR.
+The plugin will show a message similar to this

+`Image browsing is not available because directory "/xxx/xxx" does not exist or is not writeable.`

+If the file system path in the message is wrong but the value of UPLOADIMAGES_DIR is correct, then you can enter the actual file system path that should be used.

 You can select to generate a full HTML page when editing a message template.
 The template will then include `<html>`, `<head>` and `<body>` elements.
 This setting defaults to `Yes`.